backstage/backstage/docs/deployment/docker.md

 WORKDIR /app

-# install sqlite3 dependencies, you can skip this if you don't use sqlite3 in the image
+# Install sqlite3 dependencies.
+You can skip this if you don't use sqlite3 in the image,
+# in which case you should also move better-sqlite3 to "devDependencies" in package.json.
 RUN apt-get update && \
     apt-get install -y --no-install-recommends libsqlite3-dev python3 build-essential && \
     rm -rf /var/lib/apt/lists/* && \